 Cook, Learn, and Share to Fight Hunger.

 A trip to the butcher counter reveals more variety than ever before when choosing beef.
 Terms like “grass-fed,” “pastured,” and “organic” offer clues to how the animals were raised.
-Let’s break down these categories to understand their impact on flavor, nutrition, cost, and the environment.
+Let’s break down these categories to understand their impact on flavor, nutrition, cost, and the environment in conventional, grass-fed, pastured, and organic beef.

 Conventional Beef